echancrure/PTC-Solver/README.md

 ***********************************************************
-PTC Solver Version 2.1
+PTC Solver Version 2.1.1
-February 2023, Dr Christophe Meudec, echancrure@gmail.com
+June 2023, Dr Christophe Meudec, echancrure@gmail.com
 ***********************************************************

 A Path Traversal Conditions solver to analyse imperative programs.
 It can solve constraints expressed using traditional programming language constructs.
 It is useful for symbolic execution, static analysis of code etc.